farhan-sw/ros-web-ui/Certificates/README.md

-Place your SSL/TLS server keys and certificates in this directory.
+Place the SSL/TLS server keys and certificates in this directory.